BenjaminVigreux/Rdvark/content/post/2021-12-29-pretty-choropleth-maps-with-sf-and-ggplot2/index.markdown

 Before doing anything else, we want to load the following packages:
 + {tidyverse} to manipulate our data and visualise it using ggplot2
 + {sf} is the package that deals with our geographic boundaries
-+ {viridis} for its colourblind-friendly colour palette
++ {viridis} for its beautiful and colourblind-friendly colour palette
 + {plotly} to make our map interactive

 ``` r